 Step 2: Business Insurance

-Business insurance comes in many different forms and will typically pay for a lawyer, judgment, or settlement in the case of a lawsuit.
+There are many forms of business insurance, but all of them typically pay for a lawyer, judgment, or settlement in the case of a lawsuit.
 If you’re considering a specific business insurance policy, the primary elements to evaluate include:

 Step 3: Contracts